Libya power struggle tears apart Assabia

 Officials say 12 people were killed and around 100 injured in clashes between the two sides last weekend.

-The BBC has seen more evidence of former Libyan rebel fighters torturing prisoners accused of loyalty to the Gaddafi regime.'Beaten with chains'
+The BBC has seen more evidence of former Libyan rebel fighters torturing prisoners accused of loyalty to the Gaddafi regime.

 The body of Izeddine al-Ghool was returned to his hometown of Assabia on Thursday.